Wave, Particle, or a Third Possibility?: The Interaction of a Free DEO with a Potential Barrier or Well --- The Emergence of Discrete Extension

-A free clustor with mass $m$ and energy $E>0$ approaches the barrier or well from $x = x_{0}^{}$ in region 1.
-In general, this clustor may be activated and may have arbitrary values for the reference point parameters, $p_{0}^{}$, $(p_{x})_{0}^{}$, $(t_{x})_{0}^{}$, and $(t_{xx})_{0}^{}$ (or equivalently $A$, $B$, $C$, and $D$) at $x_{0}^{}$.
+A free DEO with mass $m$ and energy $E>0$ approaches the barrier or well from $x = x_{0}^{}$ in region~1.
+In general, this DEO may be activated and may have arbitrary values for the reference point parameters, $p_{0}^{}$, $(p_{x})_{0}^{}$, $(t_{x})_{0}^{}$, and $(t_{xx})_{0}^{}$ (or equivalently $A$, $B$, $C$, and $D$) at $x_{0}^{}$.
 The wave functions in the various regions have wave numbers that are functions of energy and are given by